-Oil giant Saudi Aramco reports $31.88B profit in 1st quarter
+Oil giant Saudi Aramco’s 1st quarter profit down 20% to $31B

-DUBAI, United Arab Emirates (AP) — Oil giant Saudi Aramco reported a first-quarter profit on Tuesday of $31.88 billion, down from $39.47 billion the same quarter last year.
+DUBAI, United Arab Emirates (AP) — Oil giant Saudi Aramco reported a first-quarter profit on Tuesday of $31.88 billion, down nearly 20% from the same period last year as energy prices have sunk over global recession concerns.

-The firm known formally as the Saudi Arabian Oil Co. blamed the drop on lower global oil prices.
+The firm known formally as the Saudi Arabian Oil Co. blamed the drop — compared to $39.47 billion in the same quarter last year — on the lower crude oil prices.
 Aramco made a $30.73 billion profit in the fourth quarter of last year.

 “The results reflect Aramco’s continued high reliability, focus on cost and our ability to react to market conditions as we generate strong cash flows and further strengthen the balance sheet,” Aramco President and CEO Amin H. Nasser said in a statement.

 Aramco separately said that it “believes it is well positioned to withstand fluctuating commodity prices through its low-cost upstream production.”
+Benchmark Brent crude traded early on Tuesday around $76 a barrel, down from a high of $125 in the last year.

 Saudi Arabia’s vast oil resources, located close to the surface of its desert expanse, make it one of the world’s least expensive places to produce crude.
 For every $10 rise in the price of a barrel of oil, Saudi Arabia stands to make an additional $40 billion a year, according to the Institute of International Finance.